mtx9/obsidian-calcite/grammar.md

 <tag-character> := [a-zA-Z0-9_\-/*?]

-/* NOTE: Add algorithmic operators for the node filter section and the link parameter */
+/* NOTE: Add algorithmic operators for the node filter section and the link parameters. */

 ```